factom-protocol/FIP/FIPS/config.md

 ;startDelay = 0s

 ; ---------------- IDENTITY ----------------
-; The identity chain of this node.
+; The identity chain of this node
 ;identityChain =

 ; The private key of the identity used to sign messages.
-Ed25519 key in hexadecimal.
-;identityPrivateKey = 4c38c72fc5cdad68f13b74674d3ffb1f3d63a112710868c9b08946553448d26d
+Ed25519 key in hexadecimal ;identityPrivateKey = 4c38c72fc5cdad68f13b74674d3ffb1f3d63a112710868c9b08946553448d26d

 ; The public key of the identity used to sign messages.
-Ed25519 key in hexadecimal.
-;identityPublicKey = cc1985cdfae4e32b5a454dfda8ce5e1361558482684f3367649c3ad852c8e31a
+Ed25519 key in hexadecimal ;identityPublicKey = cc1985cdfae4e32b5a454dfda8ce5e1361558482684f3367649c3ad852c8e31a

 ; The height at which to activate the identity (for brainswaps)